 There are some questions about whether an 8 month MCAT study schedule is sustainable, however.
 The length of this MCAT schedule means that you risk losing or forgetting content you’ve reviewed at the beginning of the 8 months.
 If you absolutely cannot make your schedule work with a 4-6 month MCAT study schedule, then you may want to consider waiting to prep when you have more time.
 That said, we understand that people are busy and real life can’t always be adapted to fit a study plan perfectly.

 The best MCAT study plan obviously is going to depend on where you are in your studies as well as how much time you have to devote to studying.
-If you’re looking for more ways to study for the MCAT, you can also consider some of these free MCAT study guides, which also include 3, 4, 6, and 8 month MCAT study plans.
+If you’re looking for more ways to study for the MCAT, you can also consider some of these free MCAT study guides, which also include 3, 4, 6, and 8 month MCAT study plans as well as have a look at some of our favorite MCAT Anki Decks for 2022.

 MCAT Study Schedule FAQ